 Global reach and roaming capabilities.
 Carriers throughout North America, Europe, and Asia have begun adopting one or the other, but because NB-IoT and Cat-M1 are complementary technologies, some carriers are choosing to support both.
 In fact, out of 114 service providers that have deployed either NB-IoT or Cat-M1, nearly 25 percent have implemented both as of November 2019, according to the Ericsson Mobility Report.

 However, while carriers are making progress with the adoption of NB-IoT and Cat-M1, they are not widely deployed globally yet.
 That, in turn, limits roaming capabilities.
-If your company has a specific IoT use case that requires roaming between carriers on Cat-M1 networks today, it may not be possible because of the still limited adoption rates.
+If your company has a specific IoT Applications that requires roaming between carriers on Cat-M1 networks today, it may not be possible because of the still limited adoption rates.

 Is it really low-power?
 NB-IoT and Cat-M1 do, in fact, consume less power than previous cellular technologies, such as Cat-1, 2G and 3G networks.
 The new standards also include some additional power-saving features that can further reduce power consumption and extend the battery life of IoT devices.
 However, these highly touted features may not live up to their promises because carriers might not fully support them.